 Also called a sub-terminal or ventral mouth, the inferior mouth is turned downward.
 The lower jaw is shorter than the upper jaw, and the jaw will often be protrusible.
 Fish with inferior mouths are bottom feeders and often possess barbels that assist in locating food particles.

 Most members of the catfish family have inferior jaws, and many of them also have a sucker mouth as well.
 The diet of fish with inferior mouths includes algae, invertebrates (such as snails), as well as detritus, and any food that falls to the bottom.

 04 of 07

 A protrusible mouth allows a fish to extend its reach when attempting to snatch prey or food particles.
 This feature can be seen in all mouth types.
-Fish with a protrusible and hinged terminal mouth can actually create a vacuum when they open their mouths, thus sucking in their prey.
+Fish with a protrusible and hinged terminal mouth can create a vacuum when they open their mouths, thus sucking in their prey.
 Various species of fish may use a protrusible mouth on the fly while chasing down prey, while other species quietly lie in wait for prey to pass by, then rapidly extend the mouth to snatch the hapless victim.

 Some species use this feature to engage in non-feeding activities.
-For example, the kissing gourami uses its protrusible mouth to defend territory against others of the same species.
-Although it may appear to be kissing, it is actually a combative move to show its opponent who owns that space.
+For example, kissing gourami uses its protrusible mouth to defend territory against others of the same species.
+Although it may appear to be kissing, it is a combative move to show its opponent who owns that space.

 Other species, such as some members of the catfish family, use a protrusible mouth to stay in place by attaching to a rock or other stationary object.Continue to 5 of 7 below.

 05 of 07

 Sucker mouths are a common feature in fish with inferior mouths.
 Catfish, such as the popular plecostomus (which literally translates to folded mouth), use a sucker mouth to rasp algae off driftwood or rocks.
 Some species use a sucker moth to help them combat currents.
-By attaching itself to a rock via its sucker mouth, it can stay where it wishes, even in a strong current.
+By attaching itself to rock via its sucker mouth, it can stay where it wishes, even in a strong current.

 06 of 07